Back to Blog

 unhookd:

-• No willpower needed — apps are just locked
+• No willpower needed — apps are just locked, all the time

 • You made the decision once when setting up Slots

-• Future-you cannot override past-you's decision (without a deliberate Peek)
+• Future-you can't override past-you's decision (except through a deliberate Peek, which requires stating a reason)

 • The default state is restriction